-In order to secure University Housing, admitted traditional first year students must submit a nonrefundable enrollment deposit and complete the housing application through the Admitted Student Portal.
-Traditional second year students are required to live in University Housing, therefore their deposits are waived for Fall and Spring of their second year.
-Upper-class students (Year 3+) and other eligible students who choose to participate in the Housing Selection process are required to follow the application and deposit procedures and deadlines.
+To secure University Housing, admitted traditional first year students must submit a nonrefundable enrollment deposit and complete the housing application through the Admitted Student Portal.
+Traditional second year students are required to live in University Housing; therefore, their deposits are waived for Fall and Spring of their second year.
+Upperclass students (Year 3+) and other eligible students who choose to participate in the Housing Selection process are required to follow the application and deposit procedures and deadlines.